 Primary Sales Vs Secondary Sales

-Let me start by saying that for all CPG companies, all ‘sales’ are important because they are part of the same supply chain till they reach the consumer.
+For Primary Sales Vs Secondary Sales, Let me start by saying that for all CPG companies, all ‘sales’ are important because they are part of the same supply chain till they reach the consumer.
 However, if you see the evolution curve of this industry over the past 5 decades, the focus seems to have shifted.
 Earlier, companies believed, “If Primary sales happen, secondary will happen automatically”.
 Today the approach is “If secondary sales happen, primary will happen automatically.”
 So does that make secondary sales more important?

 CPG industry: Was it even there 50 years ago?

 Those were the days when life was simple.
 One channel on the telly.
-No internet, smartphones or even colour TVs.
+No internet, smartphones or even color TVs.
 All foods, sweets, snacks and achaars were made at home, and people were not spoilt for choice, because the number of choices itself was limited.

 But then slowly, the working population began to look for options to make their life easier.
 After all, if they were waking up at 5 am to get ready for the office and coming home past 7 pm, who would have time or the inclination to cook and pack a lunch box, right?
 That’s when the demand for fresh and economical, roadside food items like vada-pav and bhajias and samosas suddenly ballooned because people were willing to pay for convenience.